 They also offer free authentication to their users during signing-up.

 This authentication helps to make sure your emails are approved and received by all the large email providers.

 This ESP also provides automatic authentication for all accounts at the time of signing up.

 They are quick in responding if an IP address is placed on a blacklist.

 They take immediate action to either reassign it to “good” addresses or completely take it off the list.

 Here are some hard facts:

 - 80% of retail professionals say they prefer email marketing as their #1 tool for customer retention

 - Users who buy through email spend 138% more than those that don’t get emails.

 Why take that risk?
-Contact us today so we can help you build an email list that will be a goldmine to your marketing campaigns.
+Schedule a meeting with us today so we can help you build an email list that will be a goldmine to your marketing campaigns.